jaanli/food2vec/README.md

 Pull requests and all feedback welcome!
 Please file an issue if you run into problems replicating the results.

 TODOs:
-* fit a better model (e.g. the exact multi-class regression implemented in this repo at [https://github.com/altosaar/food2vec/blob/master/src/food2vec.py](https://github.com/altosaar/food2vec/blob/master/src/food2vec.py))
+* fit a better model (e.g. the exact multi-class regression implemented in this repo at [https://github.com/altosaar/food2vec/blob/master/src/food2vec.py](https://github.com/altosaar/food2vec/blob/master/src/food2vec.py)) -- if you manage to get better results than the live demo at https://altosaar.github.io/food2vec/ just submit a pull request with the new `assets/data/wordVecs.js` and I'll happily update it :)
 * compare the above model embeddings to the `word2vec_optimized.py` embeddings
 * make the UI of the website more user-friendly and mobile-friendly